Rates of convergence for holomorphic semigroups of finite shift: Rates of Convergence - Harmonic Measure

 In this case, we either enlarge or shrink one of the boundary components $\partial\hat{\Omega}^+,\partial\hat{\Omega}^-$ suitably, until their intersection in terms of boundary points is either empty or a singleton.
 Then, we continue as in the previous two cases.

 So, in any case, $\limsup_{t\to+\infty}\left(t\cdot\omega(\phi_t(z),E_2,\D)\right)\le\frac{\text{dist}(h(z),\partial H)}{\Theta}$. \end{proof}

-As with the previous rates in our study, a natural first question is whether the rate in Theorem \ref{theo-harm} is the best possible in general.
+A natural first question is whether the rate in Theorem \ref{theo-harm} is the best possible in general.
 Again the answer is affirmative and we may see this through the following example.

 \begin{example} Consider $\Omega=\{w:\IM w>-1\}\setminus\{w:\RE w\le-1,\IM =-\frac{1}{2}\}$.
 This is a simply connected and convex in the positive direction domain.
 Therefore, there exists a non-elliptic semigroup $(\phi_t)$ in $\D$ whose Koenigs domain is $\Omega$.
 Let $h:\D\to\Omega$ be the corresponding Koenigs function and recall that $h(0)=0$.
 In fact, $\Omega$ is contained inside a horizontal half-plane.
 This implies that the associated semigroup $(\phi_t)$ is parabolic of positive hyperbolic step.
 Furthermore, $\Omega$ also contains a horizontal half-plane and therefore $(\phi_t)$ must be of finite shift.
 Set